-How To Pay Off Your Mortgage Early and Why
+How To Pay Off Mortgage Early UK and Why You Should

-If you have decided to pay off your mortgage earlier, congratulations!
+If you have decided to pay off your mortgage early, congratulations!

 There will always be an ongoing debate about whether it makes sense to pay it off earlier or invest your money instead.